mverma45/utahjazz/README.md

 🏀 Utah Jazz Basketball 🏀

-1. The master branch is the main branch
-2. This is a working file, regular changes are expected on this repo.
+1. This is a working file, regular changes are expected on this repo.